dimkoutsoukos/Java-Project/README.md

 # Java-Project
-from RENTALUI you can open the UI file and run the app
+from RentalUI (Java-Project/RentalUI/src/) you can open the rentalMenu file and run the app